Mary King's close, Edinburgh, Scotland

 One of the most famous and haunted places in Scotland, the close has become well known worldwide for its wide variety of ghostly phenomena.
 Many visitors have reported seeing apparitions of those that once lived and died there.

-A well known Japanese medium visited the close when it was reopened to the public, and she contacted a little girl.
+A well known Japanese medium visited the close when it was reopened to the public, and she contacted Annie, the little girl ghost of Mary King’s Close.
 The medium felt a tug on her coat as she left one of the rooms.
 As she looked back, she saw a small girl crying in the corner.
 The little girl said she died during the sickness of 1645, and the troubled child talked of a doll she had lost, and she was lonely without it.
 Moved, the medium left her a doll, and ever since, visitors often leave dolls and gifts in the corner of the room where the girl is seen.

 Visiting Mary King's Close